pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 22:33:43.440371 IP 10.10.10.8.http > kali.39206: Flags [.], ack 407, win 257, options [nop,nop,TS val 720511 ecr 2785576153], length 0
 ```

 So this proves I can execute a ping command through the search field of the webpage.
-I can use this to get a shell, get a PowerShell reverse one from [Nishang:](https://github.com/samratashok/nishang)
+I can use this to get a shell, grab a PowerShell reverse one from [Nishang:](https://github.com/samratashok/nishang)

 ```text
 root@kali:~/htb/optimumh# git clone https://github.com/samratashok/nishang.git